 d.
-Impact on Research and Training Infrastructure (suggested length: 2 pages).
+Impact on Research and Training Infrastructure (suggested length: up to 2 pages).
 Describe how the instrument will serve to attract researchers and make a substantial improvement in the institution's capabilities to conduct leading-edge research.
 Describe how the instrument will improve the quality of student education, research and research training.
 Any proposal requesting direct student support in operations and maintenance or development efforts must justify that involvement in terms of both project needs and the training of the next generation of instrumentalists (reviewers will be asked to evaluate the appropriateness of this type of involvement).
 Proposals should also address how the instrumentation will broaden the participation in science and engineering research by women, underrepresented minorities, and persons with disabilities.

-Proposals requesting over \$2 million must address the potential impact of the instrument at both the National level and on the research community of interest.
-Concrete plans for enabling access by external users (including those from non-Ph.D. and/or minority-serving institutions) through physical access and/or cyberinfrastructure must be presented, and the uniqueness of the requested instrumentation must be described.
+Proposals requesting over \$1 million should address the potential impact of the instrument on the research community of interest and at the regional or national level when appropriate.
+For large multi-user instruments that provide service beyond a single institution, concrete plans for enabling access by external users (including those from non-Ph.D. and/or minority-serving institutions) through physical access and/or cyberinfrastructure should be presented, and the uniqueness of the requested instrumentation should also be described.

 e.
-Management Plan (suggested length: 2 pages for instrument acquisition; 3 pages for instrument development).
+Management Plan (suggested length: up to 2 pages for instrument acquisition; up to 2 pages for instrument development).
 To be considered by the MRI program, all proposals must include a management plan, as outlined below.

-Instrument acquisition proposals.
+Instrument acquisition proposals (Track 1).
 Given the relatively high operations and maintenance costs of major research instrumentation, investigators seeking support for such instrumentation must provide detailed business and management plans with information on space, technical staffing for operations and maintenance, training of users, access for external users, and the sources of funding and plans for long-term operations and maintenance, including:

-- Describe the facility in which the instrument will be placed. - Specify how and by whom the requested instrumentation will be operated and maintained (both during the award period and longer-term).
+- · Describe the facility in which the instrument will be placed. - Specify how and by whom the requested instrumentation will be operated and maintained (both during the award period and longer-term).
 Inclusion of a letter documenting the performing organization's commitment to operations and maintenance is required as a supplemental document. - Describe the anticipated costs and the technical expertise needed to maintain and operate the instrument.
 If the expertise is not currently available, describe how it will be obtained. - Describe procedures for allocating the instrument time, if appropriate, and describe plans for attracting and supporting new users.
-Include information on anticipated usage and downtime. - Sufficient detail should be given to enable reviewers to evaluate whether the project includes appropriate technical expertise and infrastructure to allow effective usage of the instrument by the end of the award period, as well as facilitate multi-user accessibility.
+Include information on anticipated usage and downtime.

+Sufficient detail should be given to enable reviewers to evaluate whether the project includes appropriate technical expertise and infrastructure to allow effective usage of the instrument by the end of the award period, as well as facilitate multi-user accessibility.

-Instrument development proposals.
+Instrument development proposals (Track 2).
 Given the often complex nature of instrument development efforts, investigators seeking support for such an instrument must provide detailed management plans for the design, construction and commissioning phases of the project, including discussion of required personnel and anticipated costs in each phase of the project, risk mitigation, and knowledge transfer upon completion, including: